Skip to main content

 • The most social connections are related to few core people.

-• The most decisions are made by few important information.
+• The most decisions are made based on few important information.

 • In financial market: